One timer

 Greater angle, change of direction and/or speed increases the chances of the puck going into the net.

 Lesser angle, change of direction and/or speed decreases the chance of the puck going into the net.

 Either way, the one-timer enjoys a greater success rate than a one-on-one shot between shooter and goalie.

-The reason it is called a one timer is because the player only has one time to connect.
+The reason it is called a one-timer is that the player has only one time to connect.